Bauchi, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Make sure to get the right type.
-The majority of adapters available online are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types D and G. Be sure to pick the correct type.
+The vast majority of adapters for sale now are simply plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most locations.

 February

-February here is pretty consistently hot, very hazy and very dry with almost no rain.
-Temperatures average in the low 80s F (high 20s C) during the day.
+If you visit Bauchi during February, you are likely to notice that it is pretty consistently hot, very hazy and very dry with almost no rain.
+Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the 70s F (mid 20s C).
+Humidity is generally between 10 and 20% during the day.

 What to wear/what to pack: